NeuroTechX/ntx_slack_archive/machinelearning_ai.md

  >Although I've been teaching myself machinelearning &amp; ai through various online resources and my studies, where would be a good place for me to learn how to apply this knowledge to BCI related datasets

+3/22/2017 2:28 PM

+ **yannick** :

+ >In few months from now the answer will be NeuroTechEDU (no pressure sydneyneurotechx) :wink: